-- Aberdeen FC Community Trust (AFCCT) are set to take part in Festive Friends
+- Aberdeen Football Club are set to take part in Festive Friends.

-- More community trusts and SPFL clubs than ever involved (41)
+- All 42 community trusts and SPFL clubs involved for the first time.

-- Over 3,000 people across the country will be supported by Festive Friends this year
+- Over 4,000 people across Scotland will be supported by Festive Friends this year.

-The campaign has the largest fund ever this year, a total of £100,000, which means the SPFL Trust will be able to more than DOUBLE the number of people clubs are able to support.
+The campaign has the largest-ever fund this year, a total of £133,000, which means the SPFL Trust will be able to support an extra 1,000 people via clubs and community trusts.

 Festive Friends brings Christmas cheer and companionship to elderly people who are socially isolated and at risk of being alone during the festive season.

-This year AFCCT staff and volunteers will continue to visit participants with hampers/ welcome participants to the ground to enjoy a hot Christmas lunch, fun
+This year AFCCT staff and volunteers will continue to visit participants with hampers/ welcome participants to Pittodrie to enjoy a festive Christmas lunch, fun and games.

 “Scottish football is trusted to support, and our recent research shows that almost 83% of people live within ten miles of a SPFL ground – because of this clubs and their associated community trusts are well positioned to effect this type of change in their communities.

-“This year 41 SPFL clubs are involved making it our biggest programme yet, supported by a record breaking fund of £100,000.
+“This year 43 SPFL clubs are involved making it our biggest programme yet, supported by a record-breaking fund of £133,000.
 We look forward to supporting more elderly people than ever before, after all kindness never mattered more.”